Ex-Philly cop sentenced to jail for shooting of unarmed Black man

-Ruch, 34, was charged in 2020 and convicted in September of voluntary manslaughter and a weapons charge.
-The voluntary manslaughter charge carries a maximum sentence of 20 years in prison.

-But during the sentencing, Common Pleas Court Judge Barbara McDermott said Ruch had demonstrated good behavior since he was charged and a longer sentence would not offer him any rehabilitation.
-The sentence also includes parole eligibility and carries no financial penalties.
+According to McDermott, Ruch’s demonstrated good behavior in the years leading up to his trial led her to believe that extensive incarceration would not ultimately reform Ruch.

+“I can’t ignore the fact that he did make an impact on his family, his community, the communities that he patrolled ... particularly all of those," McDermott said.
+"The only reason he is getting jail time is because ... a lesser sentence would depreciate the seriousness of the crime.

-"Nothing he is going to do in prison is going to make him a better person," McDermott said.
+"Nothing he is going to do in prison is going to make him a better person."

+Following the sentencing, the family of Plowden along with criminal justice advocates expressed dismay at the judge's description, ultimately disagreeing with her determination that a lengthy prison sentence was not necessary.

+"My brother died in vain," said Diamond Plowden, the sister of Dennis Plowden Jr., to reporters outside of the courthouse.
+"We waited five long years to have no justice served at all."

 (0) comments